hyperledger/fabric/docs/configtxgen.md

 This will output a marshaled `Envelope` message which may be sent to broadcast to create a channel.

-## Reviewing a configuration block
+## Reviewing a configuration

 In addition to creating configuration, the `configtxgen` tool is also capable of inspecting configuration.

+It supports inspecting both configuration blocks, and configuration transactions.
+You may use the inspect flags `-inspectBlock` and `-inspectChannelCreateTx` respectively with the path to a file to inspect to output a human readable (JSON) representation of the configuration.

 You may even wish to combine the inspection with generation.
 For example:

 ```
 $ build/bin/configtxgen -channelID foo -outputBlock foo.block -inspectBlock foo.block